 When it comes to the question of what essential oils are, their action is of course an essential point.
 The mode of action of essential oils can be in three different ways:

-• About smelling fragrance molecules;
+- About the smelling of scent molecules;

-• About receptors of the skin and organs;
+- About receptors of the skin and organs;

 Essential oils can now be found in every well-stocked medicine cabinet.
 As a household remedy, they are used for various ailments - whether externally as a component of compresses, ointments, baths, room sprays or massage oils or internally as an addition to food and beverages.